Are Integrated Graphics Good For Gaming?

 What are integrated graphics in the first place, and how do they work?
 Well, Integrated graphics is when instead of using a graphics card, as most computers do, they buy a processor with the ability to process images as well as system commands.

-This means that no money needs to be invested into a graphics card, but are these processors good enough for gaming?
+Does this mean that no money needs to be invested into a graphics card, but are these processors good enough for gaming?
 What performance can be expected?
 All of these questions will be answered in this article.

 What are the benefits and drawbacks of a gaming system running off of integrated graphics?
 One of the huge benefits of buying an integrated graphics CPU is that there is no need to buy a graphics card.
 This is because the CPU processes the images and doesn’t need a graphics card to do it instead.
 However, a major drawback is that in gaming there is a loss in playability and framerate.